-Patch 1 fixes several issues encounter in PCC+ 2.6 - the traditional PCC+ paper version of the well child module.
+Patch 1 fixes several issues encounter in PCC+ 2.6-the traditional PCC+ paper version of the well child module.

 - 1. Users report that PCC+ documents sometimes do not print on the first try and the PCC+ error log gives an "insufficient com memory" error message.
 A new version of the PCC+ print service included in this patch fixes this issue. - 2.
-Users have reported that on rare occasions PCC+ may spawn a "runaway" cache process that uses up available memory and CPU cycles on the RPMS Server.
-The runaway process is either "VENPCC1 or "VENPCCP1.
+Users have reported that on rare occasions, PCC+ may spawn a "runaway" cache process that uses up available memory and central processing unit (CPU) cycles on the RPMS Server.
+The runaway process is either ^VENPCC1 or ^VENPCCP1.
 The patch prevents this problem. - 3.
 Users report that they experience printing errors with very large Health Summaries, usually greater than 16,000 KB.
 This issue is resolved with the patch. - 4.
-Sites that have set up Point of Care lab test lists have reported a MUMPS "undef" error code when PCC+ 2.6 is installed.
+Sites that have set up Point of Care laboratory test lists have reported a Massachusetts General Hospital Utility Multiprogramming System (MUMPS) "undef" error code when PCC+ 2.6 is installed.
 This patch fixes this issue.